 But they aren’t the ones that will be in close proximity to the compressor when you’re operating it.

 You can always wear earplugs if you choose an especially loud compressor, but many quality compressors advertise the decibel level they produce when operating.

-On average, most compressors produce between 40 and 90 decibels of noise emission.
+On average, most portable compressors produce between 40 and 90 decibels of noise emission.

 If I were choosing for myself, I’d do my best to select a model that produces 65 decibels or fewer.

 This is closer to the amount of noise produced by a vacuum cleaner or a hair dryer and, while it’s not particularly music to my ears, I’d be willing to suffer the noise in exchange for the ability to inflate my tires in seconds.

 Air compressors designed for RV use tend to be more compact and lightweight than other traditional models.
 That being said, some are certainly much heavier than others.

 As a buyer, you need to keep in mind how much weight you’re comfortable moving around and adding to your RV’s weight load.